bitrise-io/devcenter/docs/troubleshooting/github-pull-request-status-troubleshooting.md

 1. Check the `Account Settings page` of the account of the Service credential User.

-On the left side you can find the __Connected Accounts__ section, where you can connect and disconnect other services (like GitHub, Bitbucket or Xamarin) to your [bitrise.io](https://www.bitrise.io) account.
+On the left side you can find the __Connected Accounts__ section, where you can connect and disconnect other services (like GitHub, Bitbucket or GitLab) to your [bitrise.io](https://www.bitrise.io) account.

 !!! note "Make sure you connected the correct account"